Paolo Yrizar

-Paolo Yrizar Martín del Campo (born 6 October 1997) is a Mexican professional footballer who plays as a forward for Liga MX club Querétaro, on loan from Guadalajara.
+Paolo Yrizar Martín del Campo (born 6 October 1997) is a Mexican professional footballer who plays as a forward.

 International career

 Youth

 Yrizar was called up for the 2017 FIFA U-20 World Cup.

 Yrizar was called up by Jaime Lozano to participate with the under-22 team at the 2019 Toulon Tournament, where Mexico won third place at the tournament.
 He was called up by Lozano again to participate at the 2019 Pan American Games, with Mexico winning the third-place match.

 Senior

 Yrizar made his senior national team debut under manager Gerardo Martino on 2 October 2019 in a friendly against Trinidad & Tobago.
 He started the game and was substituted in the 63rd minute.
 One of his shots hit the goalpost.